 Use your data

 If you have a database of potential clients’ email addresses, sending them an announcement about the launch is a good idea.
 You can quickly start a series of emails by just mentioning the new product in the first one.
-The subsequent emails can focus on different aspects of the product or its lifestyle.
+The subsequent emails can focus on different aspects of the product.

 Once you’ve launched the product, the final step is to send an email with a “purchase now” call to action and product photographs to help close the sale.
 Offer discounts or limited-time incentives to create a sense of urgency.